Carnegie Mellon University

 Organ transplantation is one of the greatest achievements in the history of medicine, and enormous progress has been made in improving organ transplant outcomes over the last three decades.
 Short-and long-term clinical results are excellent, leading to reduced morbidity and mortality and improved quality of life when compared with patients who cannot receive a new organ.
 Unfortunately, there is an immense shortage in the number of donated organs available to those with chronic organ failure.

-To address this need, CMU and Mayo Clinic will collaborate to accelerate the translation of biomedical discovery to clinical practice.
-The intent is to address the shortcomings of today’s organ transplant clinical practice using biomedical engineering solutions to better serve the patients.
+To address a growing organ transplantation need, Carnegie Mellon University (CMU) and Mayo Clinic will collaborate to accelerate the translation of biomedical discovery to clinical practice.
+The intent is to address the shortcomings of today’s organ transplant clinical practice using biomedical engineering solutions to better serve patients.
 Ultimately, the goal is to turn validated science into clinical options for patients with organ dysfunction or failure who are in critical need of organ transplantation.

 1. Develop methods for engineering new organs, using new stem cell, bioprinting, and tissue scaffolding technologies.